sparors/ussd-docs/source/docs/using-machine.md

 ---
 # Creating Machine {#creating-machince}

-Typically, you will create a machine in a controller or in your routes file.
+Typically, machines are created in a controller or in your routes file.

 Use the Ussd Facade and call the function machine.
-That all.
+That's all it takes.

 ```php
 Ussd::machine();